mhwood/mitgcm_notes/setup/compiling_MITgcm_on_Spartan.md

-Compiling MITgcm on Spartan
+# Compiling MITgcm on Spartan

-All the prerequisites have already been compiled and installed on the cluster for each version of compiler.
-These prerequisites are jasper, hdf5, netcdf, and MPI libraries.
-Spartan has four different MPI libraries installed: impi (Intel MPI), mpich, mvapich2, and openmpi.
-They all should compile and work with WRF, but I have found that the mvapich2 library has the best performance.
-To successfully compile WRF you need to make sure that environment modules for each library (jasper, hdf5, netcdf, and one of the mpi libraries) are loaded before compiling WRF.
+At the time of this writing, MITgcm has been tested with the gnu compiler using the mpich MPI library along with the requisite netcdf and hdf5 libraries.
+Other software simiar to MITgcm has been compiled with other compilers (e.g. intel) and other MPI libraries (e.g. mvapich2, openmpi) so these *should* work similarlu with MITgvm (if you'd like to help test, please get in touch!).
+To successfully compile MITgcm make sure the environment modules for each library (hdf5, netcdf, and one of the mpi libraries) are loaded before compiling.

+## To compile MITgcm, use these steps:
+- First pick the compiler you want to use.
+I.E. Intel, PGI, or Gnu and version
+- Load the appropriate module for compiler and libraries: